auth0/docs/articles/quickstart/backend/django/01-authorization.md

 ### Create a Django project

 This guide assumes you already have a Django application set up.
-If that is not the case, follow the steps in the <a href="https://docs.djangoproject.com/en/2.2/intro/tutorial01/" target="_blank">Django Tutorial</a>.
+If that is not the case, follow the steps in the <a href="https://docs.djangoproject.com/en/2.2/intro/tutorial01/" target="_blank" rel="noreferrer">Django Tutorial</a>.

 The sample project was created with the following commands: